Most drinkers secretly long for the days they enjoyed life without the sauce.

 Although I trained hard, alcohol was setting me back in two ways.

 First, alcohol causes dehydration.
 When I was dehydrated, my training performance dropped significantly.

 Second, alcohol has a lot of calories.
+This is one of the reasons why most drinkers have a pot belly.
 I wanted to have six pack abs and it was hard to do when I was drinking.
 I couldn’t completely get rid of my belly fat while drinking alcohol.

 Exhilarated with my achievement, I carried my fitness success even further.
 I took up weightlifting and built myself 12 more pounds of muscle.

 One year without drinking alcohol allowed me to go through an incredible body transformation, even beyond my dreams.